viz-x/Asena-Userbot/README.md

 **WhatsAsena,** is a WhatsApp bot written by [Yusuf Usta](https://github.com/Quiec).
 Does not log into your account It is written on WhatsApp Web API.

-You can Deploy This Repository to Heroku
+Scan QR Code ⇣

 [![Run on Repl.it](https://repl.it/badge/github/quiec/whatsAlfa)](https://replit.com/@Viz-Zer/WhatsAsena-QR)
+You can Deploy This Repository to Heroku ⇟

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Viz-Zer/Asena-userbot)